-Spawning The mussel can be easily stimulated to spawn in a hatchery if they are fully mature with a turgid gonad.
-In mussel, sexes are separate, and the reproductive condition of broodstock is determined by visual examination of the gonad which includes the assessment of the physical extent, fullness and colour of the gonad and the degree to which it is filled with gametes.
+The mussel can be easily stimulated to spawn in a hatchery if they are fully mature with turgid gonad.
+In mussel, sexes are separate, and the reproductive condition of broodstock is determined by visual examination of the gonad which includes the assessment of the physical extent, fullness and colour of gonad and the degree to which it is filled with gametes.
 The testis is creamy white in colour while that of the ovary is orange or reddish.
 During spawning, mussel loses up to one-third of its body weight.
-Spawning of the mature brooders can be carried out in spawning tanks of 200-500 I capacity or trays at a density of 3-10 numbers.
-A rise of 4-8 °C above the ambient temperature depending on the ambient temperature induces spawning of green mussels.
-Millions of eggs that are freely released by the female into the water are fertilized simultaneously by the sperm of males, and the eggs settle down.
-Usually, the fecundity of adult mussels is 5-20 million, and the hatching rate from egg to larvae is 95 %.
-Incubation After spawning, the adults are removed from the spawning tank, and the fertilized eggs are collected and rinsed by pouring onto a $20\mu$ sieve held in a basin of filtered seawater to remove the excess sperm, unfertilized eggs and metabolic waste.
-It is then incubated at a density up to 500-1000 no./ml in a glass tank (200 l) or FRP tank (0.5-1 t) provided with gentle aeration.
-The fertilized egg starts cell division in 20 min, divides repeatedly and hatches out into a morula larva.
-After hatching, the embryos are passed through a 100-150μ mesh screen suspended in the tank to remove larger debris.
-The optimum salinity is 25-35 ppt and the temperature is 24-27 °C. The morula exhibits phototropism and swims and congregates at the surface.
-After 5 hr of fertilization, it gets transformed into a blastula by the reorientation of the cells.
-The cells then convolute in and form dermal layers and the gastrula stage formed within 6-7 hr after fertilization.
-The gastrula stage transforms into a trochophore within 7-8 hr by developing a long single flagellum and tuft of cilia at the apical side and the rear side and swimming with the flagellum.
+Spawning of the mature brooders can be carried out in spawning tank of 200500 I capacity or trays at a density of 3-10 numbers.
+A rise in 4-8°C above the ambient temperature depending on the ambient temperature induces spawning of green mussel.
+Millions of eggs are freely released by the female into the water are fertilized simultaneously by the sperms of males, and the eggs settle down.
+Usually, the fecundity of adult mussel is 5-20 million, and the hatching rate from egg to larvae is 95%.
+Incubation:

+After spawning, the adults are removed from the spawning tank, and the fertilized eggs are collected and rinsed by pouring onto a 20μ sieve held in a basin of filtered seawater to remove the excess sperm, unfertilized eggs and metabolic waste.
+It is then incubated at a density up to 500-1000 no./ml in a glass tank (200 l) or FRP tank (200 l) provided with gentle aeration.
+The fertilized egg starts cell division in 20 min, divides repeatedly and hatches-out into morula larva.
+After hatching, the embryos are passed through a 200- 150μ mesh screen suspended in the tank to remove larger debris.
+Optimum salinity is 25-35 ppt and temperature is 24-27 °C. The morula exhibits phototropism and swims and congregates at the surface.
+After 5 hr of fertilization, it gets transformed to blastula by the reorientation of the cells.
+The cells then convolute in and form dermal layers and gastrula stage formed within 6-7 hr after fertilization.
+Gastrula stage transforms into trochophore within 7-8 hr by developing a long single flagellum and tuft of cilia at the apical side and the rear side and swim with the flagellum.
 The ectodermal cells of trochophore secrete embryonic shell material and assume a 'D' shaped veliger or straight hinge stage by 18-20 hr at 27°C in which the flagellum and tufts of cilia disappear, and a new locomotory organ called velum develops.
-The early embryonic development of the larva is completed by the veliger stage which measures 50-55μ dorso-ventrally.
+The early embryonic development of the larva is completed by veliger stage which measures 50-55μ dorso-ventrally.